Blue River water in Colorado

 It focuses on the Silverthorne reach below Dillon Reservoir, with lower Blue context where it affects planning.

-The water is clear, cold, heavily fished, and governed by reach-specific rules, so small flies and clean drifts matter.
+The water is clear, cold, heavily fished, and governed by section-by-section rules, so small flies and clean drifts matter.

 Use RiverReports and USGS 09050700 below Dillon for the Silverthorne tailwater.

 Not safely without a separate check.
-The lower Blue has different access, flow, and regulation context.
+The lower Blue has different access, flow, and rule context.